dazuma/toys/toys/docs/guide.md

 ### Using Constants

-You can define and use Ruby cconstants, i.e. names beginning with a capital letter, in a Toys file.
+You can define and use Ruby constants, i.e. names beginning with a capital letter, in a Toys file.
 However, they are subject to Ruby's rules regarding constant scope and lookup, which can be confusing, especially in a DSL.
 Toys tries to simplify those rules and make constant behavior somewhat tractable,